pavitranew/session-8-ang2-recipes/other/_classes/readme.md

 > yorik
 ```

-Examine the heirarchy in the inspector.
+Examine the hierarchy in the inspector.

 Add a bark method: